 Chapters on mindset

 In Chapter 12, Johnsson et al. take us to North America.
-They present a novel teaching and learning approach, called the Berkeley Method of Entrepreneurship, which was developed at University of California—Berkeley.
-The authors stress the importance of including elements related to entrepreneurial mindset in the entrepreneurship curriculum, in addition to the traditional elements of theory and practice.
-The Berkeley-method uses behavioural games and debriefing sessions as tools, and results in students with an entrepreneurial mindset who, the authors argue, create more start-ups, ultimately leading to economic growth.
+They present a novel teaching and learning approach, called the Berkeley Method of Entrepreneurship, which was developed at the University of California—Berkeley.
+The authors stress the importance of including elements related to an entrepreneurial mindset in the entrepreneurship curriculum, in addition to the traditional elements of theory and practice.
+The Berkeley-method uses behavioural games and debriefing sessions as tools and results in students with an entrepreneurial mindset who, the authors argue, create more start-ups, ultimately leading to economic growth.

 In Chapter 13, Hørsted & Nygaard take us to Denmark.
 They showcase an intensive course called Camp Future, which helps unemployed university graduates get a job in a tough job market.
-They argue that Camp Future is a success, because the course curriculum is designed to follow a process stream in which students work with real-life business challenges of companies over an intensive 10-week period.
+They argue that Camp Future is a success because the course curriculum is designed to follow a process stream in which students work with real-life business challenges of companies over an intensive 10-week period.
 During the course, students are exposed to the everyday challenges of business owners and managers, which, when supported by focused teaching and learning activities, develop their entrepreneurial mindset.
 With their case, they, in a way, complete the circle back to the section on entrepreneurial policy, because Camp Future is a result of a Danish political process in which politicians have decided to support unemployed university graduates with further education directed to job-making initiatives.